In this video, I demonstrate how to apply a coloured ground to a pre-primed canvas using Golden fluid Acrylic.

 It has got a nice mid-tone to it, a really lovely warmth to it.
 It’s cheap and if you move onto Oil painting it dries quickly…

-If I was using (painting) portraits I’d have a lot subtle ground so I’d probably use Burnt Umber and Titanium White or Raw umber and Titanium White so it is a lot more muted, a lot more tonal.
+If I were using (painting) portraits, I’d have a lot of subtle ground, so I’d probably use Burnt Umber and Titanium White or Raw Umber and Titanium White, so it is a lot more muted, tonal.

-(I use the Umber’s because they are very quick drying in Oil paint so are great as an under-painting.
-You can also use acrylic as an under-painting for oils, just make sure you add a touch of water to the acrylics so the oil, in the oil paint, will have a surface to adhere to)
+(I use the Umber’s because they are very quick drying in Oil paint, so they are great as an under-painting.
+You can also use acrylic as an underpainting for oils; make sure you add a touch of water to the acrylics so the oil, in the oil paint, will have a surface to adhere to)

-So stick to still life’s and landscapes with it.
+So stick to still lives and landscapes with it.

 So I’m just using a decorators brush.
 (Purdy decorators brush, very nice)

 You see how I go over it to the end I’m quite light with it.
-Just to get an even coverage and I’m looking for all the nooks here to make sure I’ve got no white shining through.
+To get an even coverage, and I’m looking for all the nooks here to make sure I’ve got no white shining through.

-So I’m being quite rough to start with on it because I’m trying to make sure I’m kinda pushing, pushing into the canvas weave.
+So I’m being quite rough to start with on it because I’m trying to make sure I’m kind of pushing, pushing into the canvas weave.

-Okay, so now I just check around it so I haven’t got anymore drips or anything around it on the side and maybe run my brush around it one more time.
+Okay, so now I check around it, so I haven’t got anymore drips or anything around it on the side and maybe run my brush around it one more time.

-You’ve got to work reasonably quickly because you don’t want it all to dry too much too quick.
+You’ve got to work reasonably quickly because you don’t want it all to dry too much too quickly.

 And then to finish it I go over it quite gently, but just one way.